-I suspect one of the hardest decisions any married gay man must make is if he should stay or go.
+I suspect one of the hardest decisions any gay man married to a woman must make is if he should stay or go.
 Keep the life and family he has or start anew.
 It’s a painful decision.
-I know, I go back and forth in my mind about this multiple times a day, yet can’t seem to make a decision.
+I know.
+I go back and forth in my mind about this multiple times a day, yet I can’t seem to make a decision.
 Continue reading

 I never fully understood the coming out process for gay men until now, and I will only say that I’m beginning to understand it.
 It is like peeling back layers of an onion and never quite getting to the core.
 Each baby step that I take, which can seem so difficult, only leaves more steps to come.
 Continue reading